codesquadnest/multi-python-tox/README.md

 docker run -it -v $PWD:/work --workdir /work ghcr.io/codesquadnest/multi-python-tox:main
 ```

-If everything is set up correctly, you should see output from tox running tests in environments for Python 3.7, 3.8, 3.9, 3.10, 3.11, 3.12, and 3.13.
+If everything is set up correctly, you should see output from tox running tests in environments for Python 3.7 through 3.14.

 ## Contributing